-- Among 25-64 year-olds in Lithuania, bachelor's degrees are the most common tertiary attainment at 30% of the population followed by master's degrees with 15%.
+- Among 25-64 year-olds in Hungary, bachelor's and master's degrees are the most common tertiary attainment at 14% of the population each followed by.
 This is similar to the OECD average, where bachelor's degrees are most common (19%), followed by master's degrees (14%) and short cycle tertiary qualifications (7%).
-As in all OECD countries and other participants, only a small fraction of the population holds a doctoral degree: the share is 1% in Lithuania. - On average, tertiary attainment generates a wide range of labour-market benefits, including high employment rates.
+As in all OECD countries and other participants, only a small fraction of the population holds a doctoral degree: the share is 1% in Hungary. - On average, tertiary attainment generates a wide range of labour-market benefits, including high employment rates.
 Yet, there are significant differences depending on the field of study.
-In 2021, employment rates in Lithuania were highest among tertiary-educated individuals who studied information and communication technologies with 94% and lowest among those who studied arts at 88%.
+In 2021, employment rates in Hungary were highest among tertiary-educated individuals who studied information and communication technologies with 96% and lowest among those who studied education at 87%.
 However, these differences need to be put into perspective.
-Even among 25-64 year-olds with tertiary attainment in the field with the lowest employment rate, this was 13.8 percentage points higher than among those with upper secondary attainment (all fields combined). - Despite the labour market advantages of a tertiary degree, many tertiary students do not graduate on time or do not graduate at all.
-In Lithuania, 59% of bachelor's students graduate within the theoretical programme duration.
-Across the OECD, the completion rate within the theoretical programme duration ranges from 12% to 69%.
-Completion rates three years after the theoretical programme duration are significantly higher in most countries and the differences between OECD countries somewhat narrower.
-In Lithuania, 65% of bachelor's students have graduated within three years after the end of the theoretical programme duration, compared to 68% on average across the OECD. - In all OECD countries, tertiary completion rates are higher for women than for men.
-In Lithuania, 73% of women graduated within three years after the end of the theoretical programme duration at bachelor's level, compared to 56% of men.
-On average across the OECD, there is little systematic difference between the completion rates of public and private institutions, but the figures differ from country to country.
-In Lithuania, 66% of bachelor's students graduate from public institutions within three years after the end of the theoretical programme duration, while the share is 56% for private institutions. - In most OECD countries including in Lithuania, tertiary-educated adults have higher rates of participation in non-formal education and training than those with a lower level of educational attainment.
-In 2021, 14% of 25-64 year-olds with tertiary attainment in Lithuania had participated in non-formal education and training in the four weeks prior to being surveyed, compared to 2% of their peers with below upper secondary attainment. - Entering tertiary education often means costs for students and their families, in terms of tuition fees, foregone earnings and living expenses, although they may also receive financial support to help them afford it.
-However, public policies on tuition fees and financial support for students differ greatly across countries.
-In Lithuania, mid-range levels of tuition fees are combined with high levels of financial support for students.
-Public institutions charge tuition fees of USD 4 020 for national students at bachelor's level and of USD 7 893 at master's level.
+Even among 25-64 year-olds with tertiary attainment in the field with the lowest employment rate, this was 6 percentage points higher than among those with upper secondary attainment (all fields combined). - In most OECD countries including in Hungary, tertiary-educated adults have higher rates of participation in non-formal education and training than those with a lower level of educational attainment.
+In 2021, 8% of 25-64 year-olds with tertiary attainment in Hungary had participated in

-- OECD countries have different approaches to providing financial support to students enrolled in tertiary education, but in general countries with the highest level of public transfers to the private sector are those that also tend to have the highest tuition fees.
-In six OECD countries and other participants, at least 80% of national students receive public financial support in the form of student loans, scholarships or grants.
-In another six countries and other participants, less than 25% of students receive financial support.
-In these countries, public financial support is targeted on selected groups of students, such as those from socio-economically disadvantaged families.
-Lithuania falls between the two groups, with 60% of students receiving financial support. - Over the decades, independent private institutions have been established to meet increased demand for tertiary education.
+- non-formal education and training in the four weeks prior to being surveyed, compared to 3% of their peers with below upper secondary attainment. - Over the decades, independent private institutions have been established to meet increased demand for tertiary education.
 On average across the OECD, 17% of students are enrolled in independent private institutions, but this figure masks large differences between countries.
-In Lithuania, 11% of tertiary students are enrolled in such institutions.
+In Hungary, 9% of tertiary students were enrolled in such institutions in 2020.
 Independent private institutions charge higher annual tuition fees on average than public institutions for master's programmes in all OECD countries and other participants with available data, except in Chile and Lithuania. - Enabling students to enrol on a part-time basis is an important way to facilitate access to tertiary education.
 Many part-time students would not be able to study full time, for example because they have child-care responsibilities or have to work to fund their studies.
-The share of part-time students at the tertiary level in Lithuania is 17%, below the OECD average (22%).
-Compared to 2013, it has decreased by 11 percentage points. - Staff at tertiary level tend to start their careers relatively late due to the length of the education they need to qualify.
-In Lithuania, only 5% of academic staff are aged under 30, below the OECD average (8%).
+The share of part-time students at the tertiary level in Hungary is 29%, above the OECD average (22%).
+Compared to 2013, it has decreased by 3 percentage points. - Staff at tertiary level tend to start their careers relatively late due to the length of the education they need to qualify.
+In Hungary, only 6% of academic staff are aged under 30, below the OECD average (8%).
 In contrast, the share of academic staff aged 50 or over is 40%, which is the same as the OECD average.